What Is SMTP? Understanding the Simple Mail Transfer Protocol

 1. HELO / EHLO

-The HELO or EHLO command is used to introduce the client to the server.
-EHLO is an extended version of HELO that supports additional SMTP features.
-Example:
+The HELO and EHLO commands are used to introduce the client to the mail server.
+EHLO is the extended version and supports additional SMTP features, making it the preferred option in modern email systems.

 2. MAIL FROM